Encrypted ID (7:30 min)

 12. Click Done.

 13. Save and Activate your flow.
-When any record on this object is created or updated, the encrypted id will be populated.
+The encrypted ID will be populated when any record on this object is created or updated.

 Save and Activate your Flow.
 When your record is updated, the encrypted ID will populate.